-Awards for Home/International include UK tuition fees and provide a stipend grant at the UKRI rate (with London weighting, £17,609 in 2021/22, UKRI funding will not cover international fees set by universities.
-BUL will be covering the difference for any successful international student .
-Please see the UKRI website for further details.
+Awards for Home/International include UK tuition fees and provide a stipend grant at the UKRI rate (with London weighting, £19668 in 2022/23, UKRI funding will not cover international fees set by universities.
+BUL will be covering the difference for any successful international student.
+Please see the UKRI site for further details.

 - From 21/22 onwards, studentships supported by the United Kingdom Research and Innovation are open to Home, EU and International students.